MSc Engineering Management

 Our award-winning careers service is there to help you develop your graduate employment potential through career coaching, a vacancy service for internships, placements, graduate jobs, global opportunities, volunteering and community activity, plus support for entrepreneurs and access to employer events.

-We normally require a honours degree at 2:2 or above in a related discipline.
+We normally require a honours degree at 2:2 or above in an engineering or business related discipline.

-We would strongly encourage applicants who do not meet the normal entry requirement, but who do have relevant qualifications or professional experience to apply.
+We would strongly encourage applicants who do not meet the normal entry requirement but who have relevant qualifications or professional experience to apply.
 In your application, you should describe in detail your professional experience and qualifications.

 English language support